Lemon Bread Recipe

 Originally published in December of 2016.

-1. I am a lemon lover.
-This would be perfect with my morning coffee.
+I am a lemon lover.
+This was perfect with my morning coffee.
 Also with my afternoon latte…..and before bed snack.
 Perfect ALL times of the day.

-3. I’m a chocolate fiend, too, but lemon is my #2!
-This looks lovely, and how amazing to have your grandmother’s recipe and memories of her lemon bread!
+I’m a chocolate fiend, too, but lemon is my #2!
+This was lovely and really good, and how amazing to have your grandmother’s recipe and memories of her lemon bread!

-6. Your lemon loaf looks divine!
-I love lemon desserts so I know I would enjoy this…perfect with a dollop of whipped cream and a cup of tea 🙂
+Your lemon loaf was divine!
+I love lemon desserts so I knew I would enjoy this…perfect with a dollop of whipped cream and a cup of tea 🙂